HomeVertebratesToothed Whales

 Auditory

 The ears of toothed whales are specially adapted for detecting sounds underwater.
-Unlike humans with an intermediate middle ear that equalizes impedance between the outer and inner ears, these whales receive sound through their throat, transmitting it via a low-impedance, fat-filled cavity to the inner ear.
+Unlike humans, who receive sound via an eardrum and middle-ear ossicles, toothed whales receive sound through their throat into a low-impedance, fat-filled cavity that transmits vibrations directly to the inner ear.
 Moreover, the ear is acoustically isolated from the skull by air-filled sinus pockets for directional hearing.

 Toothed whales use a specialized, fat-filled organ in their skull called the melon to generate and focus ultrasonic sound waves for echolocation.
 This allows them to navigate, communicate, and detect prey with precision.
 This is in contrast to baleen whales, which produce low-frequency infrasonic sounds.